 The program focusses on the theoretical, methodological and professional capacity building for young people who want to work in the Social and Solidarity Economy, public administration, Environmental Justice Organizations, think tanks and consultancies.
 Our graduates will be employable in a variety of positions in the public, non-profit and private sectors.
 You will be capable of organizing a campaign or launching a lawsuit against a polluting agency or company.
 You will have the abilities to identify gaps and start a non-profit or a cooperative business that covers real human needs and creates social value.
 You will know how to approach journalists, pitch and communicate your work to a newspaper, or do an investigative report yourself.
 You will be able to analyze complex problems using both qualitative and quantitative software and write policy or consultancy reports.

 Our Master does not lead to a PhD.
 It is a professional program, a “Master Propio”, meaning a Master granted by our University.
 Within Spain (and most of Europe), “Master Propios” are recognized by the private sector, but do not make you eligible for entering a PhD program.
 Our program however will be taught at the highest academic level, by researchers who are all professors or holders of PhD – all of them active in publishing top quality research.
-Our program is suitable for students who already have a Master (or even a PhD) and want to switch to a research career and a PhD (or post-doc) on political ecology, environmental justice or degrowth.
+Our program is suitable for students who have a Bachelor’s degree, and also for students who already have a Master (or even a PhD) and want to switch to a research career and a PhD (or post-doc) on political ecology, environmental justice or degrowth.
 Students who already have a Master (or PhD) and want to proceed to a PhD (or post-doc) might also benefit by the option of taking selected modules of our program, as necessary for their needs, instead of the full Master program.

 Our program benefits from the fact that it takes place in Barcelona, the capital of Catalonia, a city and country at the forefront of experimentation with the commons, social justice and alternative economies.
 We collaborate closely with the municipality of Barcelona and several of the civil groups and cooperatives active in the city and metropolitan region.
 The students of our program will develop practical exercises and their theses in such organizations, enmeshing their work in the vibrant progressive culture of the city.